BalzaniEdoardo/PGAM/Readme.md

 Download, install and start <a href="https://docs.docker.com/get-docker/"> Docker<a>.

-Download the PGAM Docker Image with the terminal command
+Download the PGAM Docker image with the terminal/command propmpt command

 ```
 docker pull  edoardobalzani87/pgam:1.0
 ```

-You can check the list of all the dowloaded images by typing
+You can check the list of all the dowloaded images with the command,
 ```
 docker images
 ```

-You can run the image in a Docker container and inspect the contents by typing in the command prompt:
+You can run the image in a Docker container and inspect the contents with the command,

 ```
 docker run -ti  edoardobalzani87/pgam:1.0 /bin/bash